dapr/components-contrib/configuration/git/README.md

   agents/weather/agent_goal.txt   → key "agents/weather/agent_goal.txt"
 ```

-This is the recommended mode when the consumer (e.g. dapr-agents) already
-expects scalar config keys.
+Recommended when the consumer (e.g. dapr-agents) expects scalar config keys.

 ### `agentYaml`

 Each `*.yaml`, `*.yml`, or `*.json` file is parsed as a flat top-level map.
 Each top-level field becomes a key prefixed by the filename stem with
-directory separators replaced by `_`.
-Non-YAML/JSON files are silently skipped.
+directory separators replaced by `_`. **Non-YAML/JSON files in scope cause
+Init to fail.**

 ```yaml
 # repo/agents/weather.yaml